Geal/langsec-2017-usenix-article/article.md

 Whatever the quality of all that code, we cannot replace it.
 Software gets reused over and over, each generation of developers building upon what the previous one built.
-There's much more churn in hardware than software <INSERT PERRY METZGER QUOTE HERE>.
+There's much more churn in hardware than software: hardware gets replaced, software stays.
 We can write new software with better solutions, but it would not fix the millions of devices currently in place, or the billions of applications actually running.
 Our only option is to strengthen the sand castle, bit by bit, until it can weather